Ciaran1981/geospatial-learn/README.rst

 Step 1.

-- open a powershell and type:
+- open a powershell/anaconda prompt and type:

 .. code-block:: bash